 Submit your work

 I can’t stress enough how important it is to follow the submission guidelines of the literary agent.
 Make sure you read them and follow them EXACTLY.
-If they ask for 25 pages, don’t send 27 because you felt they are missing your plot twist on page 28.
+If they ask for 25 pages, don’t send 30 because you feel they’d miss your majestic plot twist on page 28.
 Follow what the agents say to the T.

 Please send your work in the best form: clean paper, good printout, nothing folded more times than it needs to be.
 And, please, don’t try to adapt a package and apply it to all agents.
 You are not throwing shit against the wall and watching what sticks.
 This is your chance to find an agent.
 Treat each one as a separate relationship and follow their rules.